Metaswitch/clearwater-readthedocs/Manual Install.md

 After installing the homestead and homer nodes, you must reconfigure the Cassandra processes on these nodes to cluster together.
 To do this, follow the [instructions on the Cassandra website](http://www.datastax.com/documentation/cassandra/1.2/cassandra/initialize/initializeTOC.html).
 Note that we generally cluster homestead Cassandra instances separately from homer Cassandra instances, rather than as one big cluster.

 The clustering process might cause you to lose the homestead or homer schema.
 To restore it, the simplest process is, on one homestead node and on one homer node, to uninstall homestead/homer (using `sudo apt-get purge homestead` or `sudo apt-get purge homer`) and then reinstall it (using `sudo apt-get install homestead` or `sudo apt-get install homer`).
 As part of the installation process, the schema is reinjected into Cassandra.

+### Clustering Ralf

+Ralf, like Sprout, uses Memcached as a local data store, with the same support for redundancy and dynamic scaling.
+To configure the Memcached cluster,

+*   edit `/etc/clearwater/cluster_settings` file on each node to contain a single line of the form `servers=<Ralf IP address:11211>,<Ralf IP address:11211>,...` ensuring the order of the IP addresses is identical on each node
+*   force Ralf to reload its configuration with `sudo service sprout reload`.

+Ralf also makes use of the Chronos timer service cluster.
+To ensure that the Ralfs are correctly clustered.

+*   edit `/etc/chronos/chronos.conf` to include a node entry for each Ralf node in the cluster.
+*   ensure that the `localhost` entry in `/etc/chronos/chronos.conf` is set to the local IP address and not the word 'localhost'.
+*   force Chronos to reload its configuration with `sudo service chronos reload`.